-As described on page 1, continuing districts may apply for PMHP funding only if the district continues to offer Primary Project at a comparable level and either expands to one or more additional schools, or implements or continues a CMHC at the same school.
-A CMHC is an extension of Primary Project and provides services such as positive behavioral supports and early detection and intervention services (i.e., for students at elevated risk and primarily in kindergarten through Grade 3) that enhance the benefits of Primary Project by providing opportunities for improving pro-social behavior, school adjustment, early detection and/or screening and family support for education.
+As described on page 1, continuing districts may apply for PMHP funding only if the district continues to offer Primary Project at a comparable level and either expands to one or more additional schools or implements (or continues) a CMHC at the same school.
+A CMHC is an extension of Primary Project and provides services such as positive behavioral supports and early detection and intervention services (i.e., for students at elevated risk and primarily in kindergarten through Grade 3) that enhance the benefits of Primary Project through opportunities for improving pro-social behavior, school adjustment, early detection and/or screening and family support for education.